String Functions (Regular Expressions)¶

-This subset of string functions can be used to perform operations on strings that match a regular expression (often referred to as “regex”).
+These string functions perform operations that match a regular expression (often referred to as a “regex”).

 In this Topic:

 List of Regex Functions¶

-In these topics, “subject” refers to the item to operate on and “pattern” refers to the regular expression:
+In these notes, “subject” refers to the string to operate on and “pattern” refers to the regular expression:

 The subject is typically a variable column, while the pattern is typically a constant, but this is not required; every argument to a regular expression function can be either a constant or variable.